 books

-The Launch Pad: Inside Silicon Valley's Most Exclusive School for Startups
+Inside Y Combinator, Silicon Valley's Most Exclusive School for Startups

 Portfolio/Penguin